securityarch/cyber-dictionary/README.md

 Technology to limit or prioritize certain traffic on the network
 #### TLS
 Transport Layer Security v1.0(phasing out), v1.1(phasing out), v1.2 (common), v1.3(emerging)
-#### TAP
+#### Network TAP
-A device or method of duplicating network traffic going trough networking equipment without interfearing with the traffic
+A network tap is a system that monitors events on a local network in order to aid administrators (or attackers) in analyzing the network.
 ## W
 #### WAF
 Web Application Firewall, a technology that designed to protect websites from malicious actors
 ## V
 #### VPN tunnels
-Term that used to describe a tunnel that connects peers using IPSEC technology
+Term that used to describe a tunnel created using IPSEC or TLS technologies
 #### VPN
 Virtual Private Network
-#### VMS
-N/A
 #### VA
-Vulnerability assesment, done on the software source code or a binary to determine vulnerabilites that can be affecting the software components, application or a whole firmware in case of embedded devices.
+Vulnerability assessment is done on the software source code or a binary file to determine vulnerabilities that can be affecting the software components, application or a whole firmware in case of embedded devices
 ## X
 #### x.509
 In cryptography, X.509 is a standard defining the format of public key certificates.
-X.509 certificates are used in many Internet protocols, including TLS/SSL, which is the basis for HTTPS, the secure protocol for browsing the web.
-They are also used in offline applications, like electronic signatures.
+X.509 certificates are used in many Internet protocols, including TLS/SSL, which is the basis for HTTPS - the secure protocol for browsing the web. x.509 is also used for offline applications as electronic signatures.
 RFC [2459](https://tools.ietf.org/html/rfc2459) [4158](https://tools.ietf.org/html/rfc4158) [5280](https://tools.ietf.org/html/rfc5280)
 ## Z
 #### ZTNA
-Zero Trust Network Access (ZTNA) solutions, also referred to as a software-defined perimeter or SDP, are used to provide secure access to private applications without allowing users access to enterprise networks.
-They are often described as a replacement for traditional technologies like VPN, and introduce various methods of authentication to remain identity and context aware of users accessing enterprise applications.
-ZTNA solutions are available self-hosted, from the cloud and self-managed, or as fully managed services.
+Zero Trust Network Access (ZTNA) solutions, also referred to as a software-defined perimeter or SDP.
+ZTNA used to provide secure access to private applications without allowing users to access the whole enterprise network.
+They are often described as a replacement for traditional technologies like VPN, and introduce various methods of authentication to remain identity and context aware of users who are accessing enterprise applications.
+ZTNA solution types include self-hosted, from the cloud and self-managed or as and cloud fully managed.